 The challenges to implement Nearly Zero-Energy Buildings (NZEB) and achieving minimum shares of Renewable Energy are tremendous.
 There are various indications raising concerns regarding the reliability of Energy Performance Certificate (EPC) declarations and the quality of the works.
 Achieving a significant improvement requires strong commitment from authorities and other major players, as well as sufficiently broad societal support.

-QUALICHeCK responds to these challenges by:
+The QUALICHeCK Project responded to these challenges by:

 - identifying issues in respect to existing procedures;

 - highlighting best practices for easy access to reliable EPC input data, delivery of improved quality of the works, as well as more effective compliance frameworks (“lead people to do what they declare”);

 The focus has been mainly (but not limited) on: